An Open Letter to Mainers Who Seem to Forget How to Drive When Winter Hits

 So, let's throw you some tips to keep yourself as safe as possible for those early days of wintery weather.

 1. SLOW DOWN - Hey, I’d be a hypocrite if I said I didn’t like to speed.
 I mean, I’m no fighter pilot, but feeling the need for speed is a bit of human nature for some.
 However, also having a brain is extremely important.
 When the weather turns, simply slow down.
 Test the road.
 Make sure you are in a position to stop safely if need be.
 Wherever you are going will be there.

 2. Leave Earlier – This goes hand-in-hand with slowing down.
 If inclement weather is in the forecast, simply leave earlier.
 This will allow you to be much safer on the roads, while still getting to your destination on-time.

 3. Pay Attention – I understand this is just simple common sense, but it bears repeating.
-Black ice, a wintery mix, snow following sleet are just some of the hazards to be aware of.
-It can be difficult to discern what condition a road might be in, so keep your concentration locked in to ensure a safe drive.
+Black ice, a wintery mix, and snow following sleet are just some of the hazards to be aware of.
+It can be difficult to discern what conditions a road might be in, so keep your concentration locked in to ensure a safe drive.

 4. Don’t Overreact – You can prepare yourself as much as possible, but there will always be risk.
 If the vehicle starts to slide, try and stay calm.
 The last thing you want to do is over-correct.
 We will all experience some slips and slides.
 It’s important to stay as calm as possible.